Skip to content

 Once mouse reporting is enabled, Warp will use ANSI escape sequences to communicate mouse events to the running app.

-• From the Settings panel, Settings > Features > Terminal > Enable Mouse Reporting
+• From Settings > Features > Terminal > Enable Mouse Reporting

 • Scroll Reporting can be enabled after toggling Enable Mouse Reporting